mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 I knew from the start that this was a risky post because it has a few things working against it:

 - It's about nitty-gritty details of selling a business, which 99% of my readers have no plans to do.
-  - My previous post about the sale got traction, but that was a story, so readers could enjoy the ride even if they weren't interested in doing it themselves.
+  - My previous post about the sale got traction, but that was a story so readers could enjoy the ride even if they weren't interested in doing it themselves.
 - It's super long.
-  - I aim for each blog posts to be about 10 minutes of reading time, and that one is an estimated 33-minute read.
+  - I aim for each blog post to be about 10 minutes of reading time, and that one is an estimated 33-minute read.
 - The only channel social media channel where it had a decent shot was Hacker News.

 I submitted it to Hacker News, but it didn't make the front page at all.